Exploring Alternatives to Traditional CPAP Machines

 Common Issues with CPAP Machines

 Continuous Positive Airway Pressure (CPAP) machines are the standard treatment for OSA.
-They work by delivering a steady stream of pressurized air to keep the airway open during sleep.
+They deliver a steady stream of pressurized air to keep the airway open during sleep.

 However, some patients find CPAP machines uncomfortable or difficult to use.
 Common complaints include dryness and irritation in the nose and throat, difficulty tolerating the pressure, and discomfort from the mask.
 These issues can lead to poor compliance, reducing the effectiveness of the treatment.